asrafulashiq/socket_pair/README.md

 1. At the beginning of batch, so that everyone starts from the same line
 2. When Pooja copies the frames for processing
-3. When everyone finishes the batch
+3. When everyone finishes the batch processing

 Hence, Pooja's code should look like: